 We know it sounds obvious, but even if you’ve done a finger-prick blood test before, you need to read the instructions.
 The process or kit may have changed since you last did it and if you’ve never taken one before you need to understand what’s involved.
 Your instruction leaflet will list all the items that should be in your kit.
 It’s a good idea to check to make sure that everything is there.

-You might also find it helpful to watch a quick video on how to take a finger-prick blood test from our partner laboratory:
+You might also find it helpful to watch a quick video on how to take a finger-prick blood test:

 It should take you about 30 minutes to take a finger-prick blood test.
 It’s usually a good idea to test in the morning, especially if you need to fast beforehand (i.e. not eat breakfast).